KeepsItCrypt0/PulseStrategy/README.md

 The contract incorporates security measures such as reentrancy protection and uses OpenZeppelin's standard libraries for ERC20 functionality and safe token handling.

 # Features

-Issuance: Users can deposit vPLS to receive PLSTR (-0.5%fee) during the first 180 days.
+Issuance: Users may deposit vPLS to issue themselves PLSTR (-0.5%fee) during the first 180 days.

-Half of the 0.5% fee collected by the SC will go to provide liquidity.
+Half of the 0.5% fee collected will go to provide liquidity.

-Redemption: Users can burn PLSTR to receive a proportional amount of vPLS at any time.
+Redemption: Users can redeem PLSTR to receive a proportional amount of vPLS at any time.

 # What's PulseStrategy All About?